decentology/fast-floward-1/week1/day1/readMe.md

 "+-----+"
 ```

+- `W1Q2` – Uniques

-2. Create a resource that prints `Picture`s but only once for each unique 5x5 `Canvas`.
+Create a resource that prints `Picture`'s but only once for each unique 5x5 `Canvas`.

 ```cadence
 pub resource Printer {